Australian MG RV8's

 Early methods of fitting intrusion bars to Australian RV8 Doors.

-(Both methods were engineered designed and passed by F.O.R.S.)
+(All methods were engineered designed and passed by F.O.R.S.)

 Once these modifications have been completed the vehicle is then inspected by a Certified and Registered Professional Engineer who will upon passing the vehicle issue a signed certificate, certifying the vehicle now complies with all the Australian Design Rules.